opajonk/eclipse-score_devcontainer/README.md

 Concretely, this can be done as follows:

-* Run `docker save "ghcr.io/opajonk/eclipse-score_devcontainer" > export.img` in `Development Container A`.
+* Run `docker save "ghcr.io/opajonk/eclipse-score_devcontainer:local-amd64" > export.img` in `Development Container A`.
 * On your **host machine** (!!), open a console and run `docker load < /path/to/export.img`.
-* In the working copy of the targeted S-CORE module, edit the file `.devcontainer/devcontainer.json` and change the `"image": "..."` entry to `"image": "ghcr.io/opajonk/eclipse-score_devcontainer:latest"` (if not already set like this).
+* In the working copy of the targeted S-CORE module, edit the file `.devcontainer/devcontainer.json` and change the `"image": "..."` entry to `"image": "ghcr.io/opajonk/eclipse-score_devcontainer:local-amd64"`.
 The Visual Studio Code instance related to the targeted S-CORE module will now ask you to rebuild the DevContainer.
 If not, press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>p</kbd> and run from there "Dev Containers: Rebuilt Container Without Cache".
 Do so, and you have a running instance of `S-CORE DevContainer` related to the targeted S-CORE module.